What We Believe

 Make disciples.
 (Matthew 28:19-20)

-The Bible is God’s written word to all people.
-The Bible is scripture.
+The Bible is the written record of God’s covenant journey with mankind.
 It was written by human authors under the supernatural inspiration of the Holy Spirit.
-Because it was inspired by God, the scripture is truth without any mixture of error and is completely relevant to our daily lives.
-We will err in life if we do not live by the scriptures but if we do live by the scriptures we will live in fellowship with God.
-The Bible is the whole word of God with the New Testament being our present-day rule of faith and practice.
+It was inspired by God and must be rightly divided in order to properly apply its contents to our daily lives.
+The Bible is the word of God with the New Covenant being our present-day rule of faith and practice.

 Psalms 119:9-16, 40, 89, 105; Proverbs 30:5; Timothy 3:15-17; Joshua 1:8; Isaiah 40:8; Matthew 4:4; 22:29; John 1:14; 5:39; 14:23-24; 17:17; Romans 15:4; Galatians 5:14; 1 Thessalonians 2:13; Hebrews 1:1-2; 4:12; James 1:21; 2 Peter 1:21; Hebrews 4:12; 9:15; Revelation 22:18:19